LukaTV939/OpenSteamClient/README.md

 Also, thank you Valve for improving Linux gaming, and making a native Steam Client in the first place.

 ## What version of Steam's binaries do you use?
-The repo includes a copy of all the manifests at `Manifests/steam_client_PLATFORM.vdf`, which shows the version and has download paths for the binaries.
-The `file` names point to regular zip files at the various client download addresses like `https://client-update.akamai.steamstatic.com/`, just use `unzip`.
-GUI tools don't seem to work.
-`zipvz` seems to be some sort of proprietary zip format, which we haven't reversed.
+The same as OpenSteamworks, available [here](https://github.com/OpenSteamClient/OpenSteamworks/tree/master/Manifests)

 ## The client crashes a lot or doesn't start
 Delete `~/.local/share/OpenSteam` and try again.
-Also check that you have a PC that meets the requirements for Steam officially.
+Also check that you have a PC that meets the requirements for Steam officially, as well as OpenSteamClient.
 Also, run OpenSteamClient from the terminal and post the logs in a Github issue clearly describing your situation.